adamdadd/HangmanPy/README.md

 ### Local Multi-player
 If you'd like to play with a friend, choose 2 when asked for play options.

-This allows for an "executioner", a player can enter a secret word or message (all one word for now) and press return.
+This allows for an "executioner", a player can enter a secret word or message and press return.

 ## License
 [MIT License](/LICENSE)